 1 – Not designed for very steep overhanging routes

-2 – The slight down-turned design make the shoes less comfortable compared to neutral climbing shoes
+2 – The slight down-turned design makes the shoes less comfortable compared to neutral climbing shoes

 Aggressive climbing shoes have a very down-turned design.
-The design force your toes and feet to bend and toes pointing downwards and taper towards the big toe.
-The design can be very uncomfortable but it puts the feet in a very strong position especially on very small edges and very steep overhanging routes.
+The design forces your toes and feet to bend and toes pointing downwards and taper towards the big toe.
+The design can be very uncomfortable but it puts the feet in a very strong position, especially on very small edges and very steep overhanging routes.
 Aggressive climbing shoes are not suitable for long multi-pitch climbs as it is very uncomfortable.
-It is most suitable for single pitch routes or boulder problems.
+It is most suitable for single-pitch routes or boulder problems.

-1 – The extreme down-turned design keeps the climber’s feet in a strong downward position which enable climbers to climb steep overhanging routes and route with tiny edges
+1 – The extreme down-turned design keeps the climber’s feet in a strong downward position which enables climbers to climb steep overhanging routes and routes with tiny edges

 2 – Suitable for hard boulder routes